Mobile games thrive, even as pandemic keeps players home

 The World Health Organisation has classified "gaming disorder" a disease characterised by "impaired control over gaming, increasing priority given to gaming over other activities" even if it is detrimental to one's life.

-But, in a stressful world, mobile games can be a relaxing escape while standing in queues, waiting for a food orders, or just whiling away time, according to players.
+But in a stressful world, mobile games can be a relaxing escape while standing in queues, waiting for food orders or just whiling away time, according to players.

 "Allocating a bit of time to playing games can improve your mental health in a lot of amazing ways," Lifehack digital marketer Zuhair Sharif said in a blog.